cherose-sem/UFO_Compilation/Blog/README.md

 **Monitoring**

-- Any application might experience occurrence of system crash due to performance issue.
+- Application might experience occurrence of system crash due to performance issue.

 - The effect of system crash might go unnoticed, and the cost will follow with the size of the system.
 The workload for tracing the reason to system crash will be a heavy work.

 - In line with the Service-Level Agreement(SLA), monitoring the system's performance is easier with Prometheus and Grafana, wherein metrics are customized and alerts are set based on our needs.

-- A system monitoring will give operators a great opportunity of monitoring performance of the system in real-time, and prevent any additional system breakdown.
+- A system monitoring will give operators an opportunity of monitoring performance of the system in real-time, and prevent additional system breakdown.

 ***
 > **Authors:**